Flowers Bread

 What type of vehicle do I need?

-The seller uses a 2013 18′ enclosed trailer that is available as a separate purchase.
+The current owner services this route using a 2016 Isuzu NPR box truck that is available to purchase as a separate transaction..
 Common delivery vehicles used for this type of business are box trucks or trailers.
 If you are considering purchasing, leasing or financing a vehicle you can review additional information here.

 What is the Gross vs the Net income?

-The gross income for the route is $99,320 per year, minus your above mentioned expenses of $15,132 gives you an estimated $84,188 in net income or cash flow yearly.
+The gross income for the route is $115,284 per year, minus your above-mentioned expenses of $17,316 gives you an estimated $97 968 in net income or cash flow yearly.

 How does the selling price of the route get determined?